piam/bjc-course/curriculum/07-recursion/index.md

 Learning Objectives
 -------------------
- * 1: The student can use computing tools and techniques to create artifacts.
+ * Objective 1.1.1: ...can use computing tools and techniques to create artifacts.
- * 4: The student can use programming as a creative tool.
+ * Objective 1.3.1: ...can use programming as a creative tool.
- * 20: The programs can use abstraction (procedures) to manage complexity in a program.
+ * Objective 5.2.1: ...use abstraction to manage complexity in programs.

 Readings/Lectures
 -----------------